brugal/wolfcamql/README-wolfcam.txt

 * cg_drawRaceTime  to show race score in q3 hud

-* cg_testQlFont  Replaces all uses of quake3 mono-space font with quakelive's font.
-Used for testing.

 * wolfcam  cg_perKillStatsExcludePostKillSpam "1"

 With frag message tokens you can display your weapon accuracy for that kill: